-The house is situated on the corner of steep Sankey Street, featured in a previous post, John Sankey and Sankey Street .
+The house is situated on the corner of steep Sankey Street, featured in a previous post, Sankey Street, Steeped in History .

 Searching through Post Office Directories, I found that there were few houses on the south side of Dornoch Terrace until the first mention of Sankey Street in the 1916/17 edition which shows a Richard J. Kelly living in the corner house.
 This soon led me to newspaper reports from 1920 of a sensational court case concerning the house “Verdun”, occupied by Annie Sachse but claimed by the executor of Richard Kelly’s will.